Get the “Engineer’s MBA”

 Total Tuition |

-*Based on 2016-2017 tuition rate.
-This total does not include travel and living expenses for summer residencies, textbooks, or course software.
+* This total does not include travel and living expenses for summer residencies, textbooks, or course software.
 Software required for courses is typically available in educational versions at substantial discounts.

 Many students receive some financial support from their employers.
 Often, students find it beneficial to sit down with their employer and discuss how this program applies to their current and future responsibilities.
 Other key points to discuss include how participation will not interrupt your work schedule.